 - Under no circumstances should the entrant attempt to contact the judges—before, during, or after the submission of a manuscript.
 Any attempt to do so will cause the disqualification of the entrant’s manuscript(s).
 Any questions or concerns should be addressed to the FAWE Contest Chair.

-- Submissions will be accepted beginning August 15, 2016, with deadline for submissions at midnight EST, October 15, 2016.
+- Submissions will be accepted now through October 15, 2017.
+The deadline for submissions is midnight EST, October 15, 2017.
 Any entry received after the deadline will not be accepted, and the entry fee returned, less any processing fees.

 - Email your Mystery entry (three attachments to your email—entry form, cover sheet, and manuscript) to the Mystery Genre Coordinator, Linda Hengerer at FAWELinda2016@gmail.com.